jaredrummler/Cyanea/README.md

 <img src="https://i.imgur.com/pjDEjWl.gif" align="left" hspace="10" vspace="10"></a>

-Cyanea also adds preferences for choosing the primary, accent and background colors of the app.
+Cyanea adds preferences for choosing the primary, accent and background colors of the app.
 A theme-picker with 50+ pre-defined themes is also included in the library.

 #### Activities